How to Prevent Assassin’s Creed Mirage from Constantly Crashing?

-Ensure that you first check the minimum system requirements for Assassin’s Creed Mirage.
-If your hardware does not meet these requirements, preventing crashes may prove challenging.
-Confirm that your system complies with the minimum specifications.
+First, make sure you check the minimum system requirements for Assassin’s Creed Mirage.
+If your hardware doesn’t meet the requirements, it may be difficult to prevent the game from crashing.
+Double-check that your system meets at least the minimum specifications before moving on.

 1. Disable Ubisoft Overlay

-1. Click on the hamburger menu or the three lines at the top left corner.
+1. Click the hamburger menu (the three lines) in the top left corner.

 2. Go to Settings.